Hong Kong police ban Tiananmen vigil - RFI

 Tens of thousands defied that ban and massed peacefully at the vigil's traditional site in Victoria Park.

-Since then prosecutors have brought charges against more than two dozen prominent democracy activists who showed up at the vigil, some of whom have already been jailed.
+Since then prosecutors have brought "unlawful assembly" charges against more than two dozen prominent democracy activists who showed up at the vigil, some of whom have already been jailed.

+They include Joshua Wong, Lester Shum, Tiffany Yuen and Janelle Leung -- all young activists who were handed jail terms last month for attending the vigil.

 Hong Kong currently bans more than four people gathering in public under anti-coronavirus measures, making it all but impossible to get permission for protests.

+The city has kept infections low but seen multiple waves of the disease flare up.

-In the last month the city has only registered three local infections with unknown sources.
+In the last month, the finance hub has only registered three local infections with unknown sources.

 It is unclear whether Hong Kongers will risk hitting the streets for next Friday's anniversary.

-Beijing imposed the national security law on Hong Kong just a few weeks after last year's rally.
+Beijing imposed the national security law on Hong Kong just a few weeks after last year's rally and it has transformed the city's once freewheeling political landscape.

-It has since criminalised much dissent and more than 100 pro-democracy figures have been arrested under the new law.
+More than 100 pro-democracy figures have been arrested under the new law, mostly for political views and speech.

 Most are denied bail and face up to life in prison if convicted.

-China has also imposed an overhaul of the city's limited political system which reduces the number of directly elected seats in the legislature and freezes out most China critics.

-Hong Kong's Tiananmen vigil refusal comes two days after police in neighbouring Macau also banned any 4 June gathering, saying the event would "incite subversion".
+Hong Kong's Tiananmen vigil refusal comes two days after police in neighbouring Macau also banned June 4 gatherings, saying the event would "incite subversion".

 It is the first time authorities have made clear a political reason for banning remembrance of an event that has largely been purged from collective memory on the mainland.